Mount Olive College Admission Requirements

 Applicants Submitting ACT37%

 |ACT Test||75th Percentile Score|

 |ACT Reading 75th||21|

 |Average ACT Score||19|

 What are the ACT requirements for prospective students to get into Mount Olive College?

 Admission data indicates that Mount Olive College regularly accepts students with ACT's of 17 and above.
 Successful applicants typically send ACT scores in the top 69 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 14 in some instances.
 Prospective students submitting an ACT composite of 20 or higher should be in the upper half of applicants - and students with a 22 and above have very competitive chances.
+The school ranks #31 in North Carolina for highest average ACT composite score.
 37 percent of applicants submit ACT scores to Mount Olive College.